blowingfun/Python-database-filtering-applcation/README.md

-# Python-database-filtering-applcation
+# Filtering through a database
-Will filter through the data of a csv file
+Please look at the